smbache/loggr/README.md

 This means that there is very little code needed in the functions where signalling of log events are desired, and the "consumer" only needs to specify a `log_file`.

+# Note on `source`
+Before sourcing a file that relies on `loggr` make sure to import `loggr::source` which activates logging for the sourced file, and redirects to `base::source`.
+Either do this with a call to `library`, or issue the command `source <- loggr::source`, or use the `import` package.
+This only needs to be done once in a session, and sourcing files, e.g. from within Rstudio will work as expected.